Ryan Beatty: Personal life

-Beatty came out as gay in June 2016, at the age of 20, three weeks after the Orlando nightclub shooting.
+Beatty came out as gay in June 2016, at the age of 20.
 He uploaded an Instagram photo of a Gay Power balloon on his Instagram account with the following caption: "proud to be a raging homosexual. it's taken 20 years of suffocating in the closet for me to become comfortable enough to say it, but now I can finally breathe. i did it!"

 In May 2020, Beatty expressed support for the Black Lives Matter movement in the wake of national outrage in response to the murder of George Floyd by Minnesota police officer Derek Chauvin.
 He shared multiple tweets in support of the movement and compelling others to act, in addition to posts from him at a protest on his Instagram story.